5 Must-Visit Durga Puja Celebrations in Switzerland 2025

-Durga puja is the most fantastic event of the Bengalis, celebrated for five days.
-Few Durga puja in Switzerland are now more than 18 years old, and many Bengali associations in Switzerland are traditionally organizing Durga puja.
-Durga Puja in Kolkata is the most popular, but Switzerland’s Durga Puja has also achieved popularity.
+Durga Puja is the most fantastic event for the Bengalis, celebrated for five days.
+Few Durga pujas in Switzerland are now more than 18 years old, and many Bengali associations in Switzerland traditionally organise Durga pujas.
+Durga Puja in Kolkata is the most popular, but Switzerland’s Durga Puja has also gained popularity.

-Recently, The Durga puja of Kolkata has a place on UNESCO’s Intangible Cultural Heritage list.
+Recently, the Durga puja of Kolkata was placed on UNESCO’s Intangible Cultural Heritage list.
 The worship starts on the day of “Mahalaya.”
-This year, the date is the 14th of October 2023 in India, and the day has significance in the Hindu religion.
+This year, the Mahalaya date is the 2nd of October 2024 in India, and the day has significance in the Hindu religion.

-Durga Puja is famous worldwide, especially in West Bengal, Mumbai, Kolkata, Bangalore, Orissa, Delhi, Pune, etc. Even abroad, like New York, Japan, London, Australia, New Jersey, and Switzerland, Durga Puja In the UK and Bangladesh have grand Durga Puja celebrations.
+Durga Puja is famous worldwide, especially in West Bengal, Mumbai, Kolkata, Bangalore, Orissa, Delhi, Pune, etc. Even abroad, like New York, Japan, London, Durga Puja in Australia, New Jersey, and Switzerland, Durga Puja in the UK and Bangladesh have grand Durga Puja celebrations.

 1. Swisspuja Sarbojanin Durga puja at Zurich Switzerland

-Among all the other places in Switzerland, Zurich had the most Durga pujas.
-“Swisspuja” celebrates Durga puja in Zurich with all the Bengali traditions Organized by Swisspuja Sarbojanin.
-Few Belgalis established this non-profit socio-cultural organization in 2003, and this puja has grown into a big event.
-Any person can attend these four days of festivities.
-They also arranged many cultural activities.
+Zurich has the most Durga pujas among all the other places in Switzerland.
+“Swisspuja” celebrates Durga puja in Zurich with all the Bengali traditions, organised by Swisspuja Sarbojanin.
+Few Belgalis established this non-profit socio-cultural organisation in 2003, and this puja has grown into a big event.
+Anyone can attend these four days of festivities.
+They also arrange many cultural activities.

 A unique feature of this puja is serving the “Bhog” ( festival meal) twice daily to more than 400 people.
 Along with the Bengalis, many Swiss people also attend this festival.

-Swisspuja in Zurich, Switzerland, also organizes various social and cultural events, such as Rabindra Jayanti, Annual Picnic, Bijaya Sammelani, Philanthropy, etc.
+Swisspuja in Zurich, Switzerland, also organises various social and cultural events, such as Rabindra Jayanti, Annual Picnic, Bijaya Sammelani, and Philanthropy.

 Read Naktala Udayan Sangha Durga Puja